-Hospitals and residential care home fires: while the likelihood of a significant fire in hospitals, residential homes and other health care acute services5 is low, the potential severity of an incident in a setting that accommodates many people with greater levels of vulnerability due to health and wellbeing issues is high.
-The buildings are often large and complex and our response can be challenged due to hazardous materials and processes that may be present.
+Hospitals and residential care home fires: while the likelihood of a significant fire in hospitals, residential homes and other health care acute services is low, the potential severity of an incident in a setting that accommodates many people with greater levels of vulnerability due to health and wellbeing issues is high.
+The buildings are often large and complex and our response can be due to hazardous materials that may be present and the procedures that we need to follow.

-Hotel and guest house fires: similar to hospitals and residential care homes, hotels and guest houses have the potential for significant loss of life in the event of fire.
+Hotel and guest house fires: like hospitals and residential care homes, hotels and guest houses have the potential for significant loss of life in the event of fire.
 This is largely because many people are sleeping in an unfamiliar environment and are likely to be less aware of the layout of the building.